Yvonne Sylvain: Career

-Dr. Yvonne Sylvain made many contributions to the medical field in Haiti and inspired other Haitian women to follow her steps.
+Sylvain made many contributions to the medical field in Haiti and inspired other Haitian women to follow her steps.
 By 1953, thirteen years after Sylvain had graduated medical school, eight Haitian women had already received their doctor of medicine degree from University of Haiti and began practicing in Haiti.
-At the time, the University of Haiti had 241 medical students enrolled, 17 of them were women.
+At the time, the University of Haiti had 241 medical students enrolled, 17 of which were women.

 Following her graduation, she worked for many years at the General Hospital in obstetrics and gynecology.
 The high mortality rate in Haiti inspired her to be a doctor, she invested her time and skills in treating many Haitians for various diseases.
-She was passionate about the immediate health problems plaguing Haitians: sterility, overpopulation, cancer.
+She was passionate about the immediate health problems plaguing Haitians: sterility, overpopulation, and cancer.
 She also became a professor of medicine at the University of Haiti.
 She published many articles in medical journals and continued to research about the lethal health issues occurring in Haiti.

 She then became the Vice-President of the Haitian Foundation for Health and Education.
 Upset by Haiti’s poor means of cancer treatment, Sylvain became adamant about investing in X-rays and other medical equipment to diagnose cancer.
 It was her dream for more medical advancements to arrive in Haiti in order to decrease the number of Haitians dying of cancer.
 She was a part of the Haitian League Against Cancer and helped introduced in Haiti the papanicolaou test for uterine cancer screening.
-She created a special committee that helped collect funding from France and among the Haitian diaspora for a hospital that she wanted to build in Frères, a city in Haiti ten-minutes away from Pétionville, in order to provide medical access to a community of over 100,000 people.
+She created a special committee that helped collect funding from France and among the Haitian diaspora for a hospital that she wanted to build in Frères, a city in Haiti ten-minutes away from Pétion-Ville, in order to provide medical access to a community of over 100,000 people.
 Showing commitment to the cause, she remained the Vice-President of the Haitian Foundation for Health and Education until her death.

 With her organization improving Haitian hospitals, she began to work as a delegate in public health, especially for the reproductive health and research for the World Health Organization (WHO).
-She also brought her medical knowledge to several African countries like Nigeria and Senegal and worked as a doctor in Costa Rica.
+She also brought her medical knowledge to several African countries, such as Nigeria and Senegal, and worked as a doctor in Costa Rica.

 Art

 She actively promoted Haitian culture through her art.
-She was taught under Normil Charles and also influenced by Petion Savain.
-She worked heavily in the fields of art, painting, writing, art criticism, theater and even radio animation.
+She studied under Normil Charles and also influenced by Petion Savain.
+She worked heavily in the fields of art, painting, writing, art criticism, theater, and radio animation.
 She was a very important cultural operator for her community.
-Art, painting and theater were very important interest for Yvonne Sylvain during her early stages of life because she was deeply inserted in a very cultural community.
+Art, painting, and theater were very important interest for Yvonne Sylvain during her early stages of life because she was deeply inserted in a very cultural community.
 By 1932, she had exhibited over thirty oil paintings and drawings.
-However the helplessness she felt from her mother’s passing inspired the 28 years of devotion to medical sciences.
+However, the helplessness she felt from her mother’s passing inspired the 28 years of devotion to medical sciences.